-You may get a chance to tell the court your version of what has happened, and why you believe you need the AVO, but only if the magistrate gives you leave (permission).
+You may get a chance to tell the Court your version of what has happened, and why you believe you need the Apprehended Violence Order (AVO), but only if the Court gives you leave (permission).

 Although your witnesses may have prepared witness statements before the hearing, those witnesses will still have to come to court so that the defendant can cross-examine them.

 A court officer will bring your witness into the courtroom and take them to the witness box where they will make an oath or affirmation.

 After the cross-examination, you may have a chance to ask the witnesses any further questions.
 This is called 're-examination'.
 You should only re-examine your witness if you want to clear up issues raised in the cross-examination.

 After you have finished presenting your evidence, the defendant will give evidence and may call witnesses to give evidence.
 You or your lawyer will be able to cross-examine the defendant and their witnesses.
 If the police applied for the AVO on your behalf, the police prosecutor will cross-examine the defendant and their witnesses.